 Overview of Alaska Airlines Mileage Plan

-Alaska Airlines is headquartered in Seattle, with additional hubs in Anchorage, Portland, the San Francisco Bay Area, Los Angeles, and San Diego.
-They are primarily a West Coast airline with extensive route coverage in California, Oregon, Washington, Nevada, Alaska, and Hawaii.
-Their international network coverage includes western Canada, Mexico, and Costa Rica.
+Alaska Airlines joined the Oneworld alliance in 2021; the airline is headquartered in Seattle, Washington.
+It has additional hubs in Anchorage, Portland, San Francisco, and Los Angeles.
+The carrier is a predominantly West Coast airline with extensive route coverage in California, Oregon, Washington, Nevada, Alaska, and Hawaii.
+Its international network coverage includes western Canada, Mexico, and Costa Rica.

-Compared to other major U.S. airlines, Alaska doesn't have the same nationwide coverage.
-American Airlines, Delta Air Lines, United Airlines, and Southwest Airlines all have significantly more capacity and network coverage than Alaska's typical 115 destinations and approximately 1,200 daily flights—which have been sharply reduced recently due to COVID-19.
+Compared to other major U.S. airlines, Alaska falls short of a nationwide network.
+American Airlines, Delta Air Lines, United Airlines, and Southwest Airlines all have significantly more capacity and network coverage than Alaska's typical 115 destinations and approximately 1,200 daily flights.

-The classic way to earn Mileage Plan miles is by flying an Alaska Airlines or partner revenue ticket.
+The traditional way to earn Mileage Plan miles is by flying an Alaska Airlines or partner revenue (paid) ticket.
 Flying Alaska Airlines or crediting partner flights to Mileage Plan is an excellent way to earn miles.
-However, there are several other ways to increase your Mileage Plan balance.
-These include the Alaska Airlines co-brand credit cards, transferring hotel points to Mileage Plan, earning through shopping portals, and straight-up purchasing miles.
+However, you can increase your Mileage Plan balance in several other ways.
+These include Alaska Airlines co-brand credit cards, transferring hotel points to Mileage Plan, earning through shopping portals, and simply purchasing miles.

-Alaska Airlines has both personal and business co-brand Visa cards issued by Bank of America.
-Both cards sport similar welcome offers, plus you also receive an Alaska Airlines' companion fare certificate, good for a companion on any Alaska Airlines flight where you pay just $99 plus taxes and fees (starting at $22) for a companion booked on the same reservation as the cardholder.
-The cards also offer perks such as a free checked bag when flying Alaska Airlines, no foreign transaction fees, and 3x miles per $1 spent on Alaska Airlines flights.
+Alaska Airlines has both personal and business co-branded credit cards issued by Bank of America.
+Both cards sport excellent welcome offers.
+Plus, both cards give you a chance to get an Alaska Airlines companion fare each year, which is good for a companion on any Alaska Airlines flight.
+You'll pay just $99 plus taxes and fees (starting at $23) for a companion booked on the same reservation as the cardholder.
+The cards also offer perks such as a free checked bag when flying on Alaska Airlines, no foreign transaction fees, and 3x miles per $1 spent on Alaska Airlines flights.

 Unlike many airline programs, Alaska does not partner with any transferable bank rewards program.
 Points currencies such as Chase Ultimate Rewards and American Express Membership Rewards do not convert to Alaska Airlines miles.

-However, you can convert Marriott Bonvoy points to Alaska Airlines miles at a ratio of 3:1.
-It's best to transfer in batches of 60,000 Bonvoy points, as you receive a bonus of 5,000 airline miles, for a total of 25,000 Alaska miles.
+However, you can transfer Marriott Bonvoy points to Alaska Airlines miles at a ratio of 3:1.
+It's best to transfer in batches of 60,000 Bonvoy points, as you receive a bonus of 5,000 miles for a total of 25,000 Alaska miles.
 Several Marriott Bonvoy credit cards earn points you can convert to Alaska miles.
 These include the four Marriott Bonvoy cards currently issued by Chase and American Express.

 - 3X points for every $1 spent at over 7,000 participating Marriott Bonvoy hotels